Pwalker86/dotfiles/README.md

 1. Install vim-plug: [https://github.com/junegunn/vim-plug] - vim plugin manager.
+2. Install github copilot chat and dependencies: [https://github.com/CopilotC-Nvim/CopilotChat.nvim]
-2. Install fd: [https://github.com/sharkdp/fd] - Finder for FZF
+3. Install fd: [https://github.com/sharkdp/fd] - Finder for FZF
   - If on Linux, you'll need to symlink the package so that you can use `fd` like in the docs.
 There are details on fd's installation page.
 If you don't want to do this, change the command in `init.vim`
 3. Install delta: [https://github.com/dandavison/delta]
 4. Install Ripgrep: [https://github.com/BurntSushi/ripgrep?tab=readme-ov-file#installation]